Skip to main content

 Once a fringe ethical phenomenon, more and more shops and companies are now offering refills.
 And it’s not just health food shops, alternative supermarkets and zero waste stores.

-Refill only brands
+Refill focused brands

 SESI, Fill Refill and Miniml have wide networks of refill stations, and Fill Refill and Miniml sell directly to consumers too.
 Splosh send concentrated refill pouches (which you can return to them for recycling) in the post.
-All of these companies were awarded a positive Company Ethos mark for their focus on refills.

 Bulk-buying